patriciadourado/jwtlogin-flask/README.md

 3. The ```Protected page``` with a content message that only the logged user can view;

-You can check the application and its database deployed on the description link! :)
+You can check the full application with database and frontend (ReactJS) running and deployed on the description link! :)